Rdkang/woopaper/README.md

 - `random`: Sets a random wallpaper from the wallpaper directory.
 - `status`: Shows the current wallpaper and its file path.
 - `trash`: Moves the current wallpaper to the trash directory.
+- `fzf`: allows you to interactively choose the wallpaper using fzf (using skim)

 Example usage: